 History of the early Christian community.Paul’s background and his missionary work.
 Introduction to his letters.
 Close reading of letters and selected chapters.
 Spring, every three years.

 3328.
 Biblical Archaeology

-Study tour of Palestine and Jordan with a view to understanding the Bible within its geographical and historical setting.
-Topology and physical characteristics of Palestine.
+Study tour of the Holy Land and Jordan with a view to understanding the Bible within its geographical and historical setting.
+Topology and physical characteristics of the Holy Land.
 Archeological sites and monuments which illuminate the biblical narratives.
 As needed.

 3331.
 Systematic Theology I

 God and Human Existence.
 A systematic study of the Christian Catholic faith on Revelation and its Transmission, the Triune God, the Nature and Vocation of Man.
 Prerequisites: Theology 1310 and Theology 2311.
 Prerequisite for any advanced systematic course.
 Fall.